 The Company's capital base is structured to exceed regulatory targets and desired capital ratios, provide flexibility to take advantage of growth opportunities and provide an adequate return to shareholders.
-The Board of Directors is responsible for devising the Company's capital plan, with management responsible for the implementation of the plan.
-The plan is designed to provide an appropriate level of risk management over capital adequacy risk, which is defined as the risk that capital is not or will not be sufficient to withstand adverse economic conditions, to maintain financial strength or to allow the Company to take advantage of opportunities for expansion.
+The objective is to provide an appropriate level of risk management over capital adequacy risk, which is defined as the risk that capital is not or will not be sufficient to withstand adverse economic conditions, to maintain financial strength or to allow the Company to take advantage of opportunities for expansion.

-The company needs to comply with the insurance capital requirements stipulated within the Insurance Act of The Bahamas (2005) and with regulations mandated by the Insurance Commission of The Bahamas.
+The Company needs to comply with the insurance capital requirements stipulated within the Insurance Act of The Bahamas (2005) and with regulations mandated by the Insurance Commission of The Bahamas.
 The minimum capital requirement is equal to \$2,000 plus 20% of net premiums up to \$10,000 and 18% of net premiums exceeding \$10,000.
-As at December 31, 2023 and 2022 the Company has met this requirement:
+As at December 31, 2024 and 2023 the Company has met this requirement:

-2023 2022
+2024 2023

 \$ \$

-Available capital 14,738 10,747
+Available capital 19,613 14,738

-Minimum capital requirement 4,527 4,730
+Minimum capital requirement 4,761 4,527

-Margin of solvency 10,211 6,017
+Margin of solvency 14,852 10,211